ExtraHorizon/docs/changelog-generator/content/changelogs/20230809_files_service-1-1-0.md

 **⚒️ Improvements**
-* Error messages
 * Improved the error message for creating a file without a request body

 **🐞 Bugs Fixed**

-* File Tags
  * An empty string is now a valid value in an array of tags

-* Files Query
 * Fixed an RQL issue that would not consider the use of the limit operator